sirius-ms/sirius/sirius-sdk/sirius-sdk.openapi/docs/FeaturesApi.md

 | **200** | OK |  -  |

-## getAdductNetworkWithMergedTraces
+## getAdductNetworkWithMergedTracesExperimental

-> TraceSetExperimental getAdductNetworkWithMergedTraces(projectId, alignedFeatureId)
+> TraceSetExperimental getAdductNetworkWithMergedTracesExperimental(projectId, alignedFeatureId)

-Returns the adduct network for a given aligned feature id together with all merged traces contained in the network.
+EXPERIMENTAL: This endpoint is experimental and may be changed (or even removed) without notice until it is declared stable.

 Returns the adduct network for a given aligned feature id together with all merged traces contained in the network.